spdrnl/kgworkflow/README.md

 The project shows:
 - How to execute OWL related tasks using Python.
-- How to create your command line tools for these tasks.
+- How to create your own command line tools for these tasks.
 - How to execute a workflow of command line tools.
 - How to run Jupyter notebooks using developed Python modules.
 - How to automate Jupyter notebooks.